vivocha/bot-sdk/README.md

 or

-- download the latest release from [here (current is v2.7.6)](https://github.com/vivocha/bot-sdk/releases)
+- download the latest release from [here](https://github.com/vivocha/bot-sdk/releases)

 ---